AliyanRizwanDev/AliyanRizwanDev/README.md

 ## Hi there 👋

-I'm **Aliyan Rizwan**, a passionate Full Stack Developer with a Bachelor of Science in Computer Science from the University of Central Punjab.
+I'm **Mohammad Aliyan**, a passionate Full Stack Developer with a Bachelor of Science in Computer Science from the University of Central Punjab.
 I have a strong foundation in both front-end and back-end technologies, and I thrive on building dynamic and responsive web applications.

 ### 🔭 Currently Working On:
 - Leading the development of large-scale web applications that enhance user experiences and streamline complex processes.